kencjohnston/www-kencjohnston-com/content/_index.md

 ## Welcome

 This website is the home of Kenny Johnston.
-Head over to the [About](/pages/about) page to learn a bit more about him.
+Head over to the [About](/pages/about) page of this site to learn a bit more about him.

 ## Typos, Comment and Suggestions